 Changing the status quo is the hardest part when others don’t want to change.
 There is often a subconscious demand that you stay the same.
 This demand must be ignored.
 This is the cost of an authentic life and a challenge which is often faced.

 I also had the realisation that to be authentic, I had to take care of my own needs.
 I found in so many of my relationships that I was giving a great deal and this wasn’t being returned or that I took a great deal and wasn’t giving as much in return.
 There was no balance.

 So many friends had an expectation that my role was to support them yet when I reached out to them for support, it was like I was asking for moon to be delivered to my doorstep and it was getting in the way of what they wanted from me.

 As so few of my relationships were balanced where I received the emotional support back, I relied heavily on one person in particular to support me.

 I took responsibility for the fact that I facilitated the relationships where I was giving too much and brought the energy back to myself.
-I’m sure others have thought I was being selfish, as I wasn’t fulfilling their needs anymore, but the fact is; I was never there to fulfil their needs.
-I’m here to fulfil my own.
-And by fulfilling my own, I have more space and energy to give support when it is genuinely needed and without draining my energy.
+I’m sure others have thought I was being selfish, as I wasn’t fulfilling their needs anymore.
+The fact is; I was never there to fulfill their needs.
+I’m here to fulfill my own.
+By fulfilling my own, I have more space and energy to give support when it is genuinely needed and without draining my energy.
 It also allows those who used to rely on me to create space to develop their own way of fulfilling their needs.

 So what started as a little game really was a transforming life experience.
 It was a slow path to finding my truth and a test to live it and no longer offend my mind, body or soul life.
 It takes a lot of self-awareness and discipline, saying no and holding my boundaries, ensuring I don’t step on others but a happier and healthier me has emerged.